surniaulula/wpsso-google-merchant-feed/readme.txt

 = 2.2.3-dev.11 =

-(2022/03/29) Added more debugging messages for skipped post IDs (ie. noindex or redirected URL).
+(2022/03/29) Added more debugging messages for skipped post IDs (ie. noindex or redirected).

 = 2.2.2 =